andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ### Move / Copy files
 manual/low level:
-  yy in Dirvish - copy the full file path navigate to the destination path in Dirvish then `glt` to open a terminal at that location mv or cp then <c-[> to go to normal mode then `p` tp paste then insert and `.` to copy/move into current folder
+  yy in Dirvish - copy the full file path navigate to the destination path in Dirvish then `glT` to open a terminal at that location mv or cp then <c-[> to go to normal mode then `p` tp paste then insert and `.` to copy/move into current folder
 assisted:
   - put two dirvish folders side by side. use e.g. \T\v